 Finding a Platform for Both Powerful Point-to-Point Zendesk Integration and Workflow Automation

 It can be difficult and slow to implement new processes into a long-existing protocol.
-So, when the company decided to launch iPayment Capital, a new business unit that originates and services merchant cash advances, Jones took the opportunity to find an integration platform that could both make this process run smoothly, and integrate the existing integration gaps down the line.
+So, when the company decided to launch a new business unit (then known as iPayment Capital) that originates and services merchant cash advances, Jones took the opportunity to find an integration platform that could both make this process run smoothly, and integrate the existing integration gaps down the line.

 Creating Agile Workflows For a New Project with Salesforce, Zendesk, and DocuSign

-One function of iPayment Capital is approving merchant cash advances.
+One function of this new unit is approving merchant cash advances.
 Granting advances to new businesses means protecting the customer’s financial information.
-To do this, iPayment sales reps who worked out of Salesforce do not have access to Zendesk where the customer service agents work.
+To do this, Paysafe sales reps who worked out of Salesforce do not have access to Zendesk where the customer service agents work.
 This created a silo between the two apps and teams, who need to share certain information as well as creating waiting periods to get said information.

 Automated Contract Deployment and Collection from Salesforce to DocuSign and Synced Back to Zendesk